 It’s actually a great story.
-He hit upon a niche, uploaded lots of free content, put the word out and people flocked like crazy.
-With numbers, people clicked on and bought a lot of his other stuff, but all that traffic comes with a price itself, and he worked a lot of hours both upfront and while it was all going on, and had a lot of other sites.
+He hit upon a niche, uploaded lots of free content, put the word out and people flocked to his site like crazy.
+With numbers, people clicked on and bought a lot of his other stuff.
+He’s still going strong now and writes a lot, not only for himself but guest posts on a lot of other sites.

 But all that traffic came with a price.
 He worked a lot of hours upfront, while it was all going on, and afterwards.
 He had a lot of worry because he knew he couldn’t afford to let his system go down even for ten minutes.
 It’s interesting to read because he certainly never expected that success would bring issues like that to his reality.

 He also talked about all the different programs he signed up for and tested, and which ones paid him and how.
 I understood that point because in the early years of this blog I did a lot of the same thing… with nothing even close to the results he was getting. lol I was making nearly $600 a month; not livable income but enough to pay for online services.
 This is one reason why I tell people all the time that it’s great to learn new systems from others but never expect to get the same result.
 What works for one person won’t work for everyone.

 Anyway, I did okay going my route, but it didn’t come close to my being “big”.
 I didn’t know any of the stuff he talked about before reading the article but it definitely was an eye opener.
 Making serious money online ain’t no joke, is it?